Human score Trustpilot Stars number of reviews Trustpilot Logo

 Alternatively, if you’d prefer to shop our tiles online, we can supply you with samples delivered for free.

 Cal Bannerman is a freelance writer, editor, podcaster and voice actor from the Scottish Borders.
-They run the storytelling podcast “Stories from the Hearth”, and live in a wee Glasgow flat with their partner and cat.
+He runs the storytelling podcast "Stories from the Hearth" and lives in a wee Glasgow Flat with his partner and their cat".